Reheating in runaway inflation models via the evaporation of mini primordial black holes: PBHs from Runaway Inflation Models

 where $k_\text{rh}\approx 2 \times 10^7 T_\text{rh}$ GeV$^{-1}$Mpc$^{-1}$.
 Inflation ends at the wavenumber $k_\text{end} = k_* e^{N_*} {H_\text{end}/H_*} $.

-A power spectrum with peak at large wavenumbers, $k \gg k_*$, is welcome because it is not spoiling the $n_s$ and $\alpha_s$ values measured at $k_*$.
+A power spectrum with a peak at large wavenumbers, $k \gg k_*$, is welcome because it is not spoiling the $n_s$ and $\alpha_s$ values measured at $k_*$.
 Notwithstanding, shifting the peak at large wavenumbers does not render the ${\cal P_R}(k)$ free from constraints.
 Hawking radiation might affect BBN and CMB observables and upper bounds on the ${\cal P_R}(k)$ at large $k$-bands.
 Therefore, one has to be careful with the width and the tail of the power spectrum peak since PBHs with a distribution of masses might be generated.
 The population of (non-monochromatic) PBHs with mass $M_\text{PBH}\gtrsim 10^9$ g, if not zero, has to be small enough.
-The stringent constraint is at the mass $M_\text{PBH} =2.5\times 10^{13}$g, where the variance of the density perturbations has to satisfy \cite{Dalianis:2018ymb},
+The stringent constraint is at the mass $M_\text{PBH} =2.5\times 10^{13}$~g, where the variance of the density perturbations has to satisfy \cite{Dalianis:2018ymb},

-This bound is easily satisfied in our scenario that we demand a curvature power spectrum peak that generates ultra-light PBHs with mass $M_\text{PBH}\ll 10^{9}$, Fig. \ref{FigPSkin}, but this is not always true for wide power spectra that generate a distribution of PBHs masses, in particular during an eMD era.
-For a wide curvature power spectrum with a peak close to the maximum $k$ values the growth of ${\cal P_R}(k)$ \cite{Byrnes:2018txb} together with the reheating temperature \cite{Dalianis:2018ymb} have to be checked
+This bound is easily satisfied in our scenario that we demand a curvature power spectrum peak that generates ultra-light PBHs with mass $M_\text{PBH}\ll 10^{9}$~g, Figure \ref{FigPSkin}, but this is not always true for wide power spectra that generate a distribution of PBH masses, in particular during an eMD era.
+For a wide curvature power spectrum with a peak close to the maximum $k$ values the growth of ${\cal P_R}(k)$ \cite{Byrnes:2018txb} together with the reheating temperature~\cite{Dalianis:2018ymb} have to be checked.

 From ${\cal P_ R}(k)$ we compute the $\beta$, $T_\text{rh}$ and $\Omega_\text{rem}$ as described in previous sections, neglecting possible impacts on the power spectrum from non-Gaussianities \cite{Franciolini:2018vbk, Passaglia:2018ixg, Atal:2018neu, DeLuca:2019qsy} and quantum diffusion effects \cite{Pattison:2017mbe, Biagetti:2018pjj, Ezquiaga:2018gbw, Cruces:2018cvq}.